Rosamond (1776 ship)

 Rosamond was launched at New York in 1771, probably as Rose.
 She was renamed Rosamond in 1776.
-Between 1795 and 1800 she made four voyages as a Liverpool-based slave ship, carrying enslaved people from West Africa to the West Indies (the Middle Passage in the triangular trade).
-She then became a West Indiaman until in 1804 a French privateer captured her.
+Between 1795 and 1800, she made four voyages as a Liverpool-based slave ship, carrying enslaved people from West Africa to the West Indies (the Middle Passage in the triangular trade).
+She then became a West Indiaman until in 1804, a French privateer captured her.

 Career

 Rosamond first appeared in Lloyd's Register (LR) in 1776, with the entry showing her name change.

-1st slave trading voyage (1795–1796)
+1st voyage transporting enslaved people (1795–1796)

 Captain William Lace sailed from Liverpool on 7 October 1795, bound for Abriz, Angola.
-Rosamond started acquiring her slaves on 24 January 1796 and sailed from Ambriz on 8 June.
-She arrived at Dominica on 20 July with 323 slaves.
+Rosamond started acquiring her slaves on 24 January 1796, and sailed from Ambriz on 8 June.
+She arrived at Dominica on 20 July, with 323 captives.
 She sailed from Dominica on 11 August, and arrived back at Liverpool on 8 October.
 She had left Liverpool with 23 crew members and she suffered four crew deaths on the voyage.